Japan opens mass vaccination centers 2 months before Games - WHIZ News

 Completion of Japan-developed vaccines is still uncertain, but Japanese government officials hope the approvals Friday of Moderna and AstraZeneca will help speed up the rollout.

+The current group eligible are 65 years or older.
+Some officials say it may take until around March to reach younger generations.

+But its potential for progress is unclear.
+The plans for administering AstraZeneca’s shots are still pending due to concerns about the rare instances of blood-clotting complications reported elsewhere.

-Progress is still unclear because of the dire shortage of medical staff who can give shots while they are already busy treating COVID-19 patients.
-AstraZeneca’s plans are also pending due to concerns about its rare blood-clotting in a country known for low confidence in vaccines.
+Japan also has a dire shortage of medical staff who can give the shots since only doctors and nurses can legally do so — and they are already busy treating COVID-19 patients.

+Under pressure, Suga’s government has allowed allowed dentists and retired nurses to inoculate, and on Monday asked for pharmacists’ help.
+There are worries, too, that expanding the criteria may increase vaccine hesitancy in the public.

 Separately, several local governments, including Aichi in central Japan and Gunma near Tokyo and Miyagi in the north, were also to open their own large vaccination centers on Monday.